-The Public Employees' Retirement System's actuarial accrued liabilities are funded at 61.8 percent and the Teachers' System's actuarial accrued liabilities funded at 57.0 percent.
+The Public Employees' Retirement System's actuarial accrued liabilities are funded at 55.7 percent and the Teachers' System's actuarial accrued liabilities funded at 42.5 percent.
 It is important to note that these funding levels include accrued benefit costs otherwise known as Other Post Employment Benefits (OPEB).
-Unfunded pension liabilities are not considered to be a contingent liability until the funding ratio drops below 60 percent.